An $\widetilde{\mathcal{O}}(m/\varepsilon^{3.5})$-Cost Algorithm for Semidefinite Programs with Diagonal Constraints: Analysis of our Proposed Algorithm

 \subsubsection{Chebyshev Approximation in Our Algorithm}

 We can use the above results to approximate a matrix exponential as follows.
-Observe that where $\lambda_i$ are the eigenvalues of $Y$ and $\cheby$ is the subroutine described in \cref{chebyexp-def}.
+Observe that where $\lambda_i$ are the eigenvalues of $Y$ and $\cheby$ is the subroutine described in Corollary~\ref{chebyexp-def}.
 We only need the spectrum of $Y$ in order to complete the approximation, and that is what we proceed to derive below.
-Once we have the spectrum, we simply combine it with the above results.
+Once we have the spectrum, we simply combine it with the above results to get Lemma~\ref{algcurr-cheby-cost-alg}.